Top of page logo

 Feel free to tweak, combine or amend these itineraries as you see fit, but I heartily recommend you check out ferry / bus / flight routes and schedules before you do!!!

 Travelling around the Philippines can indeed be easy but is not as straightforward as it may seem.
-You cannot always easily get from one destination to another just because they appear close together on the map.
-(I learned this the hard way and subsequently the order in which I did these locations was a lot more long-winded and complicated than need be for you!).
+You cannot always easily get from one destination to another just because they appear close together on the map!

 Dive the Philippines in 10 Days: Itinerary #1

-You can squeeze an impressive variety of diving into a short time, without even having to travel too far around the Philippines.
+You can squeeze an impressive variety of Philippines dive destinations into a short space of time, without even having to travel too far around the country.

-Fly into Manila, the country’s capital and catch a 3 hour bus ride down to Anilao in Batangas Province, which has some of the best muck diving in the country.
-Muck diving describes dive sites comprised of silt or sandy seabeds that are teaming with macro life: colour-changing cuttlefish, seahorses, frogfish, nudibranch, pipefish and all kinds of other bizare critters.
+Fly into Manila, the country’s capital and catch a 3 hour bus down to Anilao in Batangas Province.
+Anilao is famous for having some of the best muck diving in the world.
+Muck diving describes dive sites comprised of silt seabeds teaming with macro life: tiny cuttlefish, octopus, seahorses, frogfish, nudibranch and all kinds of other bizarre beings.

-After spending a couple of days diving Anilao, catch a 90 minute ferry across to Puerto Galera on Mindoro, the next island down.
-Puerto Galera offers some of the best diving in the Philippines thanks to it’s sheer diversity; the coral reef here is superb and can be explored in both shallow waters and on exciting drift and deep dives plus there are several medium sized shipwrecks to explore as well as a few more muck dives.
+After Anilao, catch a 90 minute ferry across to Puerto Galera on Mindoro island.
+Puerto Galera has some of the most diverse diving in the Philippines; with superb coral reef that can be explored in both shallow waters and deep waters as well as on exciting drift dives and also several medium sized shipwrecks, deep-water night diving and a few more muck dives.

 3 Weeks Diving the Philippines: Itinerary #2

-3 weeks in the Philippines gives you time to explore some of the country’s most iconic destinations for both divers and travellers alike whilst also going a little off-the-beaten track.
+3 weeks in the Philippines gives you time to explore some of the country’s most iconic destinations whilst also getting a little off-the-beaten track!

-Fly into Manilla, then take a 90 minute connecting flight to Busuanga aka Coron airport in Palawan.
-Coron is hailed as the best destination in Southeast Asia for Shipwreck Diving with 10 Japanese WW2 wrecks.
-Whilst in Coron it’s also possible to dive with Dugong in North Busuanga!
+From Manilla or Cebu, take a 90 minute flight to Coron in Palawan.
+Coron is hailed as the best wreck dive destination in Southeast Asia with 10 Japanese Imperial Navy shipwrecks from World War 2.
+Whilst in Coron it’s also possible to dive with Dugong as well as in a freshwater lake.

-From Coron take a 4 hour ferry to the visually stunning El Nido; perhaps the most popular Philippines destination for younger backpackers; who flock here to party and beach-hop.
-El Nido has dozens of dive sites comprised of superb coral reef as well as an underwater tunnel and the chance to see nurse sharks and manta rays.
+From Coron take a 4 hour ferry to the visually stunning El Nido; which has dozens of dive sites comprised of superb coral reef as well as an underwater tunnel and the chance to see nurse sharks and manta rays.

-Next, catch an hour and forty minutes flight from El Nido (aka Leo) airport to Panglao; a small island connected via bridge to Bohol which is famous for its stunning stunning chocolate hills and tarsier primates.
-There are several superb dive sites around Panglao; with awesome coral, countless turtles, schools of giant barracuda and sometimes whale sharks.
+Next, catch a short flight from El Nido to Panglao; a small island connected via bridge to Bohol which is famous for the stunning chocolate hills.
+Theres some superb diving around Panglao; with healthy reef, turtles, whitetip reef sharks and sometimes even whale sharks.
+For some extremely off-the-beaten-track diving in Bohol, head to Anda!

-After this, grab a two hour ferry from Tagbilaran port (right next to Panglao) down to the incredibly laid-back Siquijor; a more off-the-beaten track destination of the Philippines, renowned for witchcraft and hosting incredible reefs, schooling milkfish, turtles and many macro critters like hairy crabs, pygmy frogfish and tiny nudibranch.
+After this, grab a 2 hour ferry down south to the incredibly laid-back Siquijor; a more off-the-beaten track island, renowned for witchcraft and hosting incredible reefs, schooling milkfish, turtles and many macro critters like hairy crabs, pygmy frogfish and tiny nudibranch.

-Then take a 50 minute ferry ride to Dumaguete city on the mountainous and volcanic island of Negroes.
-Dumaguete is a busy city so you may prefer to stay in the quieter Dauin town a thirty minute ride away.
-Either way, the dive sites off the coast between Dumaguete and Dauin comprise superb off-the-beaten track muck dives with many macro critters like cuttlefish, seahorses, pipefish, nudibranch and octopus.
+Then take a 50 minute ferry to Dumaguete city on the mountainous island of Negroes.
+Dumaguete is a busy city so you may prefer to stay in the quieter Dauin town a 30 minute ride away.
+Either way, the dive sites off the coast between Dumaguete and Dauin comprise superb off-the-beaten track muck dives.

-From Dumaguete you may have time to make a day-trip to dive the famous reefs of the nearby Apo Island.
-If not you can grab a 90 minute flight from Dumaguete airport back to Manila for your way out of the Philippines.
+From Dumaguete you can make a day-trip to dive the famous reefs of the nearby Apo Island.
+If not you can grab a 90 minute flight from Dumaguete airport back to Manila for your way out of the Philippines

 1 Month Diving the Philippine's Visayas: Itinerary #3: